Non-cuspidal Hida theory for Siegel modular forms and trivial zeros of $p$-adic $L$-functions

 \subsection{The Mumford construction}

-We quickly recall the Mumford construction which will be used in the description of the fibre of the push-forward of the ideal sheaf $\cI^r_{X^{\Sigma}}$, as well as in the definition of $q$-expansions.
+We quickly recall the Mumford construction which will be used in the description of the fiber of the push-forward of the ideal sheaf $\cI^r_{X^{\Sigma}}$, as well as in the definition of $q$-expansions.

 Given a free $\mb{Z}$-module $X_r$ of rank $r$ with basis $x_1,\cdots,x_r$, set $X^*_r$ to be its dual free $\mb{Z}$-module with dual basis $x^*_1,\cdots,x^*_r$.
 Let $\sT_{n-r,m,l}$ the Igusa tower, $m,l\geq 1$, over the degree $(n-r)$ Siegel variety of principal level $N$ and $(\mc{A}_{/\sT_{n-r,m,l}},\psi_{N,\sT_{n-r,m,l}},\phi_{p,\sT_{n-r,m,l}})$ be the universal object over it.